Sphingidae

-The Sphingidae are a family of moths commonly called sphinx moths, also colloquially known as hawk moths, with many of their caterpillars known as hornworms.
-It includes about 1,450 species.
+The Sphingidae are a family of moths commonly called sphinx moths, also colloquially known as hawk moths; many of their caterpillars are known as hornworms.
+The family includes about 1,450 species.
 It is best represented in the tropics, but species are found in every region.
 They are moderate to large in size and are distinguished among moths for their agile and sustained flying ability, similar enough to that of hummingbirds as to be reliably mistaken for them.
 Their narrow wings and streamlined abdomens are adaptations for rapid flight.
 The family was named by French zoologist Pierre André Latreille in 1802.

-Some hawk moths, such as the hummingbird hawk-moth or the white-lined sphinx, hover in midair while they feed on nectar from flowers, so are sometimes mistaken for hummingbirds.
+Some hawk moths, such as the hummingbird hawk-moth and the white-lined sphinx, hover in midair while they feed on nectar from flowers, so are sometimes mistaken for hummingbirds.
 This hovering capability is only known to have evolved four times in nectar feeders: in hummingbirds, certain bats, hoverflies, and these sphingids (an example of convergent evolution).
 Sphingids have been studied for their flying ability, especially their ability to move rapidly from side to side while hovering, called "swing-hovering" or "side-slipping".
 This is thought to have evolved to deal with ambush predators that lie in wait in flowers.

 Sphingids are some of the faster flying insects; some are capable of flying at over 5.3 m/s.
-They have wingspans from 4 cm to over 10 cm.
+They have wingspans from 4 to 10 cm or more.

 Description

-Sphingid's antennae are not very feathery, even in males.
+Sphingids' antennae are not very feathery, even in males, and some species even have clubbed antennae similar to butterflies.
 They lack tympanal organs, but members of the group Choerocampini have hearing organs on their heads.
 They have a frenulum and retinaculum to join hindwings and forewings.
 The thorax, abdomen, and wings are densely covered in scales.
 Some sphingids have a rudimentary proboscis, but most have a very long one, which is used to feed on nectar from flowers.
+The proboscis length of a hawk moth can vary from 1cm up to 28 cm.
+Hawk moths have some of the longest proboscides of all insects, allowing them to reach nectar from flowers with long corolla tubes that other pollinators do not have access to.
 Most are crepuscular or nocturnal, but some species fly during the day.
 Both males and females are relatively long-lived (10 to 30 days).
 Prior to flight, most species shiver their flight muscles to warm them up, and, during flight, body temperatures may surpass 40 °C.

 In some species, differences in form between the sexes is quite marked.
 For example, in the African species Agrius convolvuli (the convolvulus or morning glory hawk-moth), males have thicker antennae and more mottled wing markings than females.
 Only males have both an undivided frenular hook and a retinaculum.
 Only males have a partial comb of hairs along with their antennae.
 Females attract males with pheromones.
 The male may douse the female with a pheromone before mating.